These are the ten most frequent questions asked to vision therapy eye doctors.

 Q10: I think my child has reduced visual skills.
 What can I do to help?

 A: Strong visual skills are essential for academic success.
 All of the fundamental components of learning rely on the strength of the visual skills.

 If you think your child may have a vision problem, schedule a comprehensive vision evaluation.

 Your eye doctor will be able to detect the presence of a vision problem, and will discuss the benefits of vision therapy.
 Vision therapy is a highly effective treatment program that involves a series of eye exercises to strengthen the eye-brain connections and improve the visual skills.

 It is important to treat vision problems as early as possible to achieve optimal therapy results, and enable your child to reach their full potential.

-Vision Therapy for Math: Success Stories »
+Vision Therapy: Success Stories »